Enterprise-CMCS/managed-care-review/docs/architectural-decision-records/020-use-oidc-for-aws-credentials.md

 - `+` admin access means no workflow failures due to permissions errors when new AWS APIs are called
 - `-` the IAM user that backs the creds can't be managed directly (Cloud Support ticket required)
 - `-` must be rotated quarterly
-- `-` long-term creds mean a greater attack window if leaked
+- `-` long-term creds mean a longer attack window if leaked